Rainbow Sex Parties, Explained

 Why?
 Because Rainbow Parties highlight an important issue that existed when the term appeared and still exists now: We live in a society so afraid of teaching young people about sex that they receive no sex education whatsoever.
 And when kids learn about sex from porn and popular culture, there’s greater risk that young women will derive their value from their sexual desirability and attention from the opposite sex.
 They learn nothing about STI transmission or the dangerous aspects of early sexualization (let alone pleasure).
 Hence, a Rainbow Party just doesn’t seem that far-fetched.

 Before we have a colossal societal meltdown and go on a rampage to burn the world to the ground, it’s important to examine how something like this could cause unnecessary hysteria, and why it’s so believable in the first place.
-Until we change the way we teach (or don’t teach) sexual education, insane rumours and fake stuff like this will continue to appear.
+Until we change the way we teach (or don’t teach) sexual education in this country, insane rumors and fake stuff like this will continue to appear.
 It might seem like a scare tactic, but what do you really expect when no one knows any better?

 Riddle me that.